 If you struggle with creating different content for platforms, we can help.
-We offer social media services, to help customers create dynamic social media video for their brand.
+We offer social media services, to help customers create dynamic social media videos for their brand.

-That being said, don’t have too many call to actions.
-Just focus on the one that you consider to be most important for your brand.
+That being said, don’t have too many Call to Actions.
+Just focus on the one that you consider to be the most important for your brand.
 Also, bear in mind that brand loyalty takes time, and people might not want to make a purchase straight away – especially if you have a higher-end product.

 In this case, it might be a better idea to ask the customer to follow you on social media.
-Then they will see your updates as you roll them out and have more of an idea of what you as a brand provide.
+They will then see your updates as you roll them out and have more of an idea of what you as a brand provide.
 This will increase brand loyalty and they will be more likely to not just use you for one purchase, but for multiple.

 6. Use the right language

 What is your pitch about?
-If you are making a charity video about humanitarian issues, then you’ll want to use appropriate language fit for this purpose; words that invoke pathos and educate the reader.
-We have some great examples of charity videos that we have created in the past.
+If you are making a charity video about humanitarian issues, you’ll want to use appropriate language for this purpose; words that invoke pathos and educate the reader.
+We have some great examples of charity videos we’ve created in the past.

-By contrast, if you’re creating a commercial – for example selling a hoover, you’ll want to use fast, snappy vocab that implies that you can get the job done quickly.
+By contrast, if you’re creating a commercial – for example, selling a hoover – you’ll want to use fast, snappy vocab that implies you can get the job done quickly.

-Furthermore, if you’re script writing for corporate video, you’ll want to make sure that you use both articulated language and positive diction that entices people to your brand.
+Furthermore, if you’re scriptwriting for a corporate video, you’ll want to make sure that you use both articulated language and positive diction that entices people to your brand.

 7. Clear your mind before you begin